 About the Stacie Morse Education Scholarship

-Candidates should be passionate about dedicating the time and effort it takes to provide the highest level of care to patients in the air medical environment.
-Funds may be applied towards courses that will improve knowledge of air medical transport, including trauma courses, safety courses, and successfully completing certification courses and exams.
+Candidates should be passionate about dedicating their time and effort to providing patients with the highest level of care in the air medical environment.
+Funds may be applied towards courses that will improve knowledge of air medical transport, including trauma courses, safety courses, and successful completion of certification courses and exams.

 Applicants should apply through the link below.
 Scholarship funds will be awarded based on availability, demonstrated need, and following successful completion of the education program or class.
-For graded courses, successful completion is defined as a “B” or better.
+Successful completion is defined as a "B" or better for graded courses.

 On January 29, 2019, Flight Nurse Stacie Rae Morse and her fellow crew members were lost on Guardian Flight N13LY when their plane went down over the water on a medevac flight between Anchorage and Kake, Alaska.

 Morse graduated from Squalicum High School in 2007 in Bellingham, WA, and attended the nursing program at Whatcom Community College.
 She received her BSN from Washington University.
 She was known for her intelligence, energy, and sense of adventure.
 She had lived in Alaska since 2015 and was a critical care nurse in Juneau as well as a flight nurse with Guardian Flight, and was expecting her first child at the time of her death.

 To honor our member, Every Coast Helicopter Operations (ECHO), in conjunction with Stacie's family,